dlccyes/CollegeNotes/OtherNotes/Programming/Gitlab CICD.md

 	- dial tcp: lookup docker on : no such host
 		- <https://forum.gitlab.com/t/error-during-connect-post-http-docker-2375-v1-40-auth-dial-tcp-lookup-docker-on-169-254-169-254-no-such-host/28678/4>

-## create GCP VM and install Gitlab
+## Create GCP VM and install Gitlab
 (Not really necessarily, you can just use your own machine and <https://gitlab.com/>.
 If you're using your local machine, just do all the steps involving GCP VM on your local machine instead.)

 Create a computing engine instance